oroinc/platform/src/Oro/Bundle/WorkflowBundle/Resources/doc/reference/workflow/workflow-entities/transition-actions.md

 **Description:** Triggers call of object method with parameters.

 **Parameters:**
+ - attribute - (optional) target path where result of action will be saved
  - object - path to callee object
- - method - name of method to call
+ - method - method name of callee object
- - method_parameters - list of parameters that will be passed to method call.
+ - method_parameters - (optional) list of parameters that will be passed to method call

 **Configuration Example**
 ```